okjon/jekyll-theme-chirpy/_posts/2020-10-31-The-cloud-and-the-promise.md

 ---

-> On the day before I proposed to her during the worst bout of depression in my life and, I prayed these words.
+> On the day before I proposed to her, during the worst bout of depression in my life, I prayed these words.

 I write these words while still fending off this hound haunting my steps.